 \section{Introduction}

-Consider a multitype (multidimensional) supercritical branching process whose offspring distribution belongs to a parametric family.
+Consider a multi-type (multidimensional) supercritical branching process whose offspring distributions (for each type of individual) belong to a parametric family.
 The process is observed under family-size sampling: a random sample of individuals is drawn and each reports his brood size as a vector containing the number of siblings of each type.
-When this vector is one dimensional, \cite{mm} provide a growth condition on the sample size that allows to consider the sample as an independent and identically distributed sample of the so called \textit{size biased distribution}, for which abundant statistical estimation and inference methods are available.
+When this vector is one dimensional, under a bounded growth condition on the sample size, the sample as can be considered an independent and identically distributed sample of the so called \textit{size biased distribution} \cite{mm}, for which abundant statistical estimation and inference methods are available.
 In a multi-dimensional setting, the brood sizes in each coordinate are grouped according to a type or classification of individuals (presence of a genetic marker, for instance) and, as a key feature, each type of individual produces offspring according to a different probability distribution, so the multi-dimensional problem is characterized by as many probability distributions as types of individuals coexist in the population.
-Our contributions is to extend the results for dimension one of \cite{mm} to this multi dimensional setting: we will provide sufficient conditions on the sample size (and the different probability distributions of the problem) so that the sample behaves asymptotically as an iid sample, and we will further show that this asymptotic identical distribution is simply an average of the \textit{size biased} distributions of each type's offspring distribution.
+Our contribution is to extend these results to such multi dimensional setting: we will provide sufficient conditions on the sample size and the different probability distributions of the problem so that the sample behaves asymptotically as an i.i.d. sample, and further show that this asymptotic identical distribution is simply a weighted average of the \textit{size biased} distributions of each type's offspring distribution.